swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Suggesting a Log Point

-Automated operator log point suggestions become possible because the extension parses the currently edited source code continuously using TypeScript^[TypeScript is a strongly typed programming language that compiles to JavaScript [https://www.typescriptlang.org/](https://www.typescriptlang.org/)].
-The resulting AST contains type information for every token parsed.
-Based on this information, we search for RxJS operator functions and use the parsers position data to annotate relevant source code with an icon.
+Log points for operators are automatically suggested while the software engineer edits the source code of an RxJS program.
+To interpret the programs code semantically, the debugger extension leverages on the TypeScript^[TypeScript is a strongly typed programming language that compiles to JavaScript [https://www.typescriptlang.org/](https://www.typescriptlang.org/)] programming language toolchain.

+We use the TypeScript parser to continuously evaluate source code, which results in an abstract syntax tree (AST).
+Along with the semantical structure of the program, the AST contains type and positional information for every parsed token.
+The extension processes the type information to detect all present RxJS operator functions.
+For every operator function found, the positional information allows to annotate the relevant source code in the editor with an icon.

 ## Architecture